Willive/FavoriteAlbums/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+# To start the project

+ 1. Install the dependencies with npm i
+ 2. Start the project with npm start

 # Music Project
 For this project, you will be using React to show the albums of your favorite artist.